OpenKH/OpenKh/docs/kh2/file/type/msn.md

 Most of the missions have a pair of IMGD and SEQD.
 The most common file names is `ct_e`, `st_h`, `ed_h`, `gh_h`, `cb_e`, `ed_t`, `ti_e`, `st_t` and many others.

-How they are used is unknown and the meaning of their file names is currently unknonw.
+How they are used is unknown and the meaning of their file names is currently unknown.

 ## Boss script